sinha-mohit/spring-boot/spring-ai-rag-wallet-assistant/README.md

 ---

 For any issues, please ensure Docker and Ollama are running and the required ports are available.
-If you change embedding models, update the index mapping accordingly.
+If you change embedding or LLM models, update the index mapping and configuration accordingly.